pbs-assess/gfsynopsis/README.md

 source("report/make.R")
 ```

 4. Wait for a long time for all the data to download, all the models to fit, and all the plots to generate.
-If you are starting from scratch that it may take a day or so to fit all the commercial CPUE index standardization models.
+If you are starting from scratch then it may take a day or so to fit all the commercial CPUE index standardization models.
 If you already have these results cached, then it could take anywhere from ~10 minutes to a couple hours depending what needs to be built.

 5. In RStudio, open `gfsynopsis/report/report-rmd/index.Rmd` and click the "Knit" button, or in any R console run: